An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-You cannot deconstruct a tuple into a mixture of new and existing variables.
+You cannot deconstruct a Tuple into a mixture of new and existing variables.

 Standard (mutable) data structures